seshbot/seshbot.github.io/source/_posts/2013-12-21-wtf-is-octopress.markdown

 Jekyll is a ruby application that generates a complete static HTML website based on a directory full text files that have been marked up with simple formatting hints.
 If you want to make a simple site, or add a content generation component to an existing web application, Jekyll looks like it might be feasible (also perhaps have a look at [Prose](http://prose.io), which purports to be an attractive content editor for GitHub.)

-SIDEBAR: created for github? this explains the pages integration
+SIDEBAR: created for github, integrated into github pages

 Of course the best documentation on the functionality Jekyll provides is provided on [the Jekyll website](http://jekyllrb.com/docs/home/).
 All the octo-blogger need understand is the various forms of template mechanisms it provides: Markdown and [Liquid](http://wiki.shopify.com/Liquid).